 USRio+2.0: Mobile Tech May Provide Solutions to World Problems

 Many of these issues will be revisited in June, again in Rio, when the United Nations convenes the Rio+20 meeting.
-In preparation, the Stanford Graduate School of Business’s Center for Social Innovation and the U.S. Department of State hosted a novel event in early February called USRio+2.0, “Bridging Connection Technologies and Sustainable Development.”
+In preparation, Stanford GSB’s Center for Social Innovation and the U.S. Department of State hosted a novel event in early February called USRio+2.0, “Bridging Connection Technologies and Sustainable Development.”
 As opening speaker Nancy Sutley, chair of the White House Council on Environmental Quality, put it: It was designed to explore “tools at our disposal we could not even imagine 20 years ago.”